Annamarie2019/ExampleDApps/README.md

 ### Nonced execution

-1. To send a message from source-chain to destination-chain, run `node scripts/test examples/nonced-execution ${local|testnet} ${source-chain} ${destination-chain} ${message}`
+1. To send a message from source-chain to destination-chain, run

+`node scripts/test examples/nonced-execution ${local|testnet} ${source-chain} ${destination-chain} ${message}`

 2. To deploy the dapp, run

 `node scripts/deploy examples/nonced-execution ${local|testnet}`

 ### Send ack

-1. To send a message from source-chain to destination-chain, run `node scripts/test examples/send-ack ${local|testnet} ${source-chain} ${destination-chain} ${message}`
+1. To send a message from source-chain to destination-chain, run

+`node scripts/test examples/send-ack ${local|testnet} ${source-chain} ${destination-chain} ${message}`

 2. To deploy the dapp, run

 `node scripts/deploy examples/send-ack ${local|testnet}`

 ### Send token

-1. To send aUSDC from the source to the destination, run:
+1. To send aUSDC from the source to the destination, run

 `node scripts/test examples/send-token ${local|testnet} ${source-chain} ${destination-chain} ${amount}`

 2. To run on testnet, fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC and replace local with testnet.

 Deposit-address does not need deployment.